c6o/docs/content/concepts/teleport.md

 > czctl deployment teleport my-service -n my-namespace -f ./my-service.env
 ```

+The user can specify one of four formats for the file where the environment variables will be written with the -m flag, specifying one of four formats: sh (sourceable shell), env (.env format file), json, and yaml.
+Note, that the environment file will be updated as environment variables are updated and changed in the cluster.

 ### Access Remote Services

-In-cluster services can communicate with other in-cluster services.
-However, outside the cluster, only publicly exposed services are accessible.
-When developing a service that requires access to other back-end services, developers must run all dependent services locally.
+In a cluster, In-cluster services can communicate with other in-cluster services.
+However a problem occurs if you are outside the cluster: only publicly exposed services are accessible.
+This creates a problem if a locally running service needs to communicate to a non-exposed back-end service.
+This means that when developing a service that requires access to other back-end services, developers must run all dependent services locally.

-CodeZero teleport creates a local tunnel into a remote cluster, so developers can communicate with back-end services as though they are in the cluster.
+CodeZero teleport solves this problem by creating a local tunnel into a remote cluster, so developers can communicate with back-end services as though they are in the cluster.

 ```bash
 > czctl deployment teleport my-deployment -n my-namespace